dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/site-appearance.md

 | Customize styles, spacing, colors, etc. |      ✓      |                |    ✓   |
 | Add extra functionality                 |             |                |    ✓   |

+## (Master?)
+Page Templates

+[Screenshot of creating a master page template?]

+Introduce concept of Master Page Template, as well as other Page Templates (and the distinction between the two).
+Link to respective articles

+## Style Books

+[Screenshot of creating a style book?]

+Introduce Style Books, note a few really general use cases to give the idea.
+Note that all the levels "above" (page templates, fragments, etc.) all use these in their displays

 ## Widget/Fragment Appearance